knative/docs/docs/serving/samples/blue-green-deployment.md

 that no traffic is being routed to v1 of the app.

-We added a named route to v1 of the app, so you can now access it at the URL listed in the traffic block of status.
-To get the url you can execute the command below:
+We added a named route to v1 of the app, so you can now access it at the URL listed in the traffic block of the status section.
+To get the URL, enter the command below:

 ```bash